mintapi/mintapi/README.md

       --exclude-utilization Used in conjunction with --credit-report, ignores credit utilization data.
       --net-worth           Retrieve net worth information
       --transactions, -t    Retrieve transactions
-      --start-date [START_DATE]
+      --trends              Retrieve trend data related to your financial information --start-date [START_DATE]
                             Earliest date for which to retrieve transactions.
                             Used with --transactions.
 Format: mm/dd/yy